France Bloch-Sérazin: Biography

-Bloch married Frédéric Sérazin, nicknamed Frédo, in May 1939.
-He was a militant communist and metallurgist, with whom she had a son named Roland, born in January 1940.

 After the installation of the Vichy regime, Bloch was barred from her laboratory because she was a Jewish communist and had to work as a tutor in order to survive.
 In 1941, she participated in the first groups of the communist resistance led by Raymond Losserand and installed a small, rudimentary laboratory in her two-room apartment on the Place du Danube located in the 19th arrondissement in Paris.
 Taking the name Claudia in hiding, she worked with Colonel Dumont making grenades and detonators used in attacks organized by the youth resistance (called the Young Battalions) at the end of August 1941.

 Bloch was arrested by the French police on 16 May 1942.
 After four months of interrogation and torture, she was condemned to death by a German military tribunal, along with 18 co-conspirators (who were all immediately executed).
 Meanwhile, Bloch herself was deported to Germany and imprisoned in a fortress at Lübeck.
 She was subjected to further torture there, and was decapitated by guillotine in Hamburg on 12 February 1943.